wiboma/hudiy/README.md

 Hudiy exposes an API for external systems to retrieve data, perform actions, and integrate with application features.
 It also provides a special JavaScript object, `hudiy`, to user-created HTML/JavaScript elements to enable even deeper integration with the application.

-The Hudiy application is designed to work on **Raspberry Pi** hardware.
-Thanks to the extensive Raspberry Pi ecosystem, you can choose hardware such as audio devices, screens, or controllers that perfectly match your needs.
+The Hudiy application is designed to work on **Raspberry Pi** and **x86_64** hardware.
+Thanks to the extensive Raspberry Pi/Linux ecosystem, you can choose hardware such as audio devices, screens, or controllers that perfectly match your needs.

 ## Interface